rabbitmq/rabbitmq-stream-go-client/README.md

 ### `Send` vs `BatchSend`

-The `BatchSend` is the primitive to send the messages, `Send` introduces a smart layer to publish messages and internally uses `BatchSend`.
+The `BatchSend` is the primitive to send the messages.
+It is up to the user to manage the aggregation.
+`Send` introduces a smart layer to publish messages and internally uses `BatchSend`.

-The `Send` interface works in most of the cases, In some condition is about 15/20 slower than `BatchSend`.
-See also this [thread](https://groups.google.com/g/rabbitmq-users/c/IO_9-BbCzgQ).
+Starting from the version 1.5.0 the `Send` uses a different approach to send messages: Dynamic send.</br>

+What should you use? </br>
+The `Send` method is the best choice for most of the cases:</br>
+- It is asynchronous
+- It is smart to aggregate the messages in a batch with a low-latency
+- It is smart to split the messages in case the size is bigger than `requestedMaxFrameSize`
+- You can play with `BatchSize` parameter to increase the throughput

+The `BatchSend` is useful in case you need to manage the aggregation by yourself. </br>
+It gives you more control over the aggregation process: </br>
+- It is synchronous
+- It is up to the user to manage the aggregation
+- It is up to the user to split the messages in case the size is bigger than `requestedMaxFrameSize`
+- It can be faster than `Send` in case the aggregation is managed by the user.

+#### Throughput vs Latency</br>
+With both methods you can have low-latency and/or high-throughput. </br>
+The `Send` is the best choice for low-latency without care about aggregation.
+With `BatchSend` you have more control.</br>

+Performance test tool can help you to understand the differences between `Send` and `BatchSend` </br>

 See also "Client performances" example in the [examples](./examples/performances/) directory